 There’s a simple formula to apply when you need to decide when to order buffer stock before your existing inventory runs out.

-The time to reorder (Re) is the sum of the time your replenishment stock will take to arrive (Rp) (factoring in lead time demand) plus a level of safety stock (Ss).
+The time to reorder (Re) is the sum of the time your replenishment stock will take to arrive (Rp) (factoring in lead time demand) and a level of safety stock (Ss).

 Re = Rp + Ss.